os-libera/Libera/README.md

   sh scripts/libera.sh –-db-clear
   ```

-  When Libera is ready to accept connections from physical network, it pauses the logging as the following image.
+  When Libera is ready to accept connections from physical network, it pauses logging as shown in the following image:

   ![](https://openvirtex.com/wp-content/uploads/2019/11/1.jpg)